How To Make a Cozy Baby Swaddle Blanket / Simple Sewing Project

 Isn’t this adorable!

-Instructions for Baby bear beanie
+Instructions for Baby Bear Beanie

-1- With (RST) sew around ears and cuff side seam.
+1- With (RST), sew around ears and cuff side seam.

 3- Place the ears where indicated on the pattern.

 Take the other top piece and put it on top of the ears.
 (RST).
-Line up edges.
-(The ears will extend past the edge).
-Pin in place and sew the two sides.

 4- Line up the side seams and sew the dart seam, just as with the basic beanie instructions above.